-Centenary's food services are contracted out to Chartwells, Inc. Chartwells runs the cafeteria service, a coffee bar that is located on the west side of the Seay Building overlooking the Quad, and on-campus catering.
-The Dining Hall is located in the David and Carol Lackland Center.
+Centenary's food services are contracted out to Chartwells, Inc. The Dining Hall is located in the David and Carol Lackland Center.
 Resident students are required to participate in the meal plan.
 Guests will be admitted only with a meal ticket.
 Traditional full-time undergraduate commuter students are welcome to eat five meals per week in the Dining Hall.
 Please check the "Student Handbook" for hours and rules for the College's dining services.